Blog

 Build workflows with Automa

 This Chrome extension allows you to create a workflow using a drag-and-drop interface and save it as a playbook to replay at any time.
-From auto-fill forms, to repetitive tasks, to taking screenshots, to scraping data from a website, Automa is pretty flexible.
+From auto-fill forms to repetitive tasks, taking screenshots, and scraping data from a website, Automa is pretty flexible.
 If you want to automate some of your OSINT workflows, give this a spin.

 Extract data from any website